cdpadilla42/chrisdpadilla.com/_posts/acnmfe.md

 State updated in three instances:

 1. On App load, user's save data was loaded in from local storage, where the game continually simultaneously saves when the user makes progress
-2. On page load, the specific conversation or menu screen requests for the relavent data from the API
+2. On page load, the specific conversation or menu screen requests for the relevant data from the API
 3. On interaction, UI changes are made, including progressing through the dialogue, adding to the player's inventory, or receiving an achievement

 All familiar tasks when designing any other web application, such as a user account portal.
 Even marking their game progress and saving their game data is not too dissimilar from managing form data, just without the inputs and validation.

 ![A look at Agent S's Notes](https://padilla-media.s3.amazonaws.com/blog/acnm/SNotes.png)

-A paticularly interesting piece of state are Agent S's notes.
+A particularly interesting piece of state are Agent S's notes.
 These are tasks within the game with particular ways of completing them.
 An Agent S Note (SNote, for short) is stored into redux like so:

 ```
 {
 	count: 4,
 	description: "Get Lucky to remember yesterday by presenting evidence to him.",
 	name: "luckyMemories",
 }
 ```